-- TCSJ Administrative Clear Credential Application - Induction Program Candidate Memorandum of Understanding - Verification of Employment in Administrative Position (from your Human Resources) - Copy of Preliminary Administrative Services Credential (from CCTC website) - \$50 non-refundable application fee
+- TCSJ Application Form - TCSJ Administrative Clear Credential Application - Induction Program Candidate Memorandum of Understanding - Employer Agreement Form - Copy of Preliminary Administrative Services Credential (from CCTC website) - \$50 non-refundable application fee

-MASTER OF EDUCATION

-EXPERIENCE, EXPLORATION, IMPLEMENTATION, AND INQUIRY
+MASTER OF EDUCATION EXPERIENCE, EXPLORATION, IMPLEMENTATION, AND INQUIRY

 Beginning from and building upon the ongoing legacy of the IMPACT intern teacher program, the Teachers College of San Joaquin was founded.
-Teachers College of San Joaquin is the first WSCUC accredited college housed within a California county office of education and, since its inception in 2009, has graduated more than 400 masters candidates.
-With a vision to develop a workforce of innovative and reform-minded educators, the college includes opportunities for veteran educators to advance their understanding of the needs of 21st century learners and refine their practice as they earn a masters degree in education.
+Teachers College of San Joaquin is the only WASC accredited institution of higher education that is a department within a county office of education.
+Since its inception in 2009, has graduated more than 500 master's candidates.
+With a vision to develop a workforce of innovative and reform-minded educators, the college includes opportunities for veteran educators to advance their understanding of the needs of 21st century learners and refine their practice as they earn a master's degree in education.
 Graduate candidates are challenged to consider and design new models of schools, carry out action research, develop curriculum, hone leadership skills, and reflect on the outcomes of their practice.